HISTORY TIME LINE FOR PRECIOUS BLOOD CATHOLIC

 1957 – Parish Hall, which was the Gospel Tabernacle, a Protestant denomination, was purchased from the minister, Rev.

 September 21, Precious Blood Parish bought 53 acres at Catalpa with future Church in mind.
 We paid $65,000.
 In 1982 the Catalpa

 property was sold to the Arlington Diocese for $75,000 to help with funding of the new Parish Hall-CCD building and church

 the Old Culpeper Terrace Motel next to the Church, which included another house for $45,000.
-These properties
+These properties were purchased

-July 29, the Nelson property on Edmondson Street was purchased for $15,000.
+1974 – July 29, the Nelson property on Edmondson Street was purchased for $15,000.
 The new Diocese of Arlington was

 formed August 13, of which Precious Blood was a part.
 His Excellency Bishop Thomas J. Welsh was appointed first bishop of

 du Castillon, C.I.C.M., celebrates his Golden Jubilee as a priest.